fair-acc/gnuradio4/CORE_DEVELOPMENT_GUIDELINE.md

 DR-.->|write better code|CM
 ```

+* This document is intended for maintainers, users that want to contribute to the core BlockLib, new Schedulers, or new features to the GNU Radio Core.
+* These guidelines are a bit more formalised to promote sustainable coding practice and long-term maintainability of the project and require a bit of experience with modern C++.

 ### Introduction
 Central to these guidelines are these fundamental questions: : **What constitutes 'lean' and 'clean' code, and how can we quantify and optimise it?**